 We have heard that spinners mature late, but this bowler has been an acclaimed performance in his early days in international cricket.
 He said, I always wanted to be an off-spinner, unable to explain the precise reason for his love to be a slower bowler.
-The serene surroundings of Kandy are his hometown and once the capital of Sinhalese kings has had a lasting impression on Murali.
+The serene surroundings of Kandy his hometown and once the capital of Sinhalese kings has had a lasting impression on Murali.
 Much is made of Murali being the lone Hindu in the team, a thought which has never occurred to him and neither to his colleagues.

 This gentle Tamil has risen from this background to win the affections of his countrymen who look for solace in cricketing triumphs even as frequent gunfire and bomb blasts cruelly remind the society of a nation bleeding and gasping.
 The cricketing garden tended by Ranatunga and Sanath Jayasuriya has started to blossom, with Murali its most fragrant flower.

 During the 1995-96 tour of Australia, he was no-balled twice for bowling with suspect action, first by Darrel Hair in MCG and then by Ross Emerson in Brisbane.
 The controversy threatened his career but analysis carried out by Darryl Foster, a renowned bio-mechanist, and by the University of Hong Kong proved sufficient for the ICC, and his action was cleared.
 However, it was not the end of his problems as Ross Emerson called him again in Adelaide during the Sri Lanka tour to Australia in 1999.

-Muralitharan claims that the controversy was unfortunate as it was going ton to make him a stronger person and ultimately a better bowler.
+Muttiah Muralitharan claims that the controversy was unfortunate as it was going ton to make him a stronger person and ultimately a better bowler.
 He grew in confidence after 1996 and started to unveil greater variations as a bowler.
-He also admits to be working on a mystery ball in the nest that is designed to hurry onto the batsman like a leg spinner flipper.
+He also admits to working on a mystery ball in the nest that is designed to hurry onto the batsman like a leg spinner flipper.